Governor McMaster issues executive order regarding migrant children and state’s foster care system

 That’s the message Governor Henry McMaster sent out in an executive order signed on Monday.

-CBS news reports as many as 19-thousand children have been detained at the border.
+CBS news reports as many as 19,000 children have been detained at the border.

 South Carolina’s Department of Social Services said the federal authorities contacted them at the beginning of April asking if there were any potential resources in the state for placement of unaccompanied, migrant children.